BodhiSmith13/PasswordStrengthChecker/README.md

 Looking at oo, word 21 in the word list
 Looking at od, word 22 in the word list
 Appending od
-sharksseekblood:sharksseekblood
-sharksseekblood
-Result: True
+Sharksseekblood matches Sharksseekblood
+Sharksseekblood
+Found a phrase that matches the inputted password

 Your password is a passphrase.

 Your password contains only letters.
 This is acceptable.

-Your password has 1,677,259,342,285,725,925,376 possible combinations.
+Your password has 54,960,434,128,018,667,122,720,768 possible combinations.

 The average computer can make 100 billion attempts a second at cracking your password.
-It would take the average computer 5.3179 centuries at most to guess your password.
+It would take the average computer 174,256.2908 centuries at most to guess your password.
-On average, it would take 2.6589 centuries.
+On average, it would take 87,128.1454 centuries.

+Your password has scored 5 out of 5 possible points.

+Your password Sharksseekblood is acceptable.

 Your password has scored 5 out of 5 possible points.